 Even the most joyless elements of your branding can be made engaging — for example:

 - Nine out of ten About pages are boring — but yours doesn’t have to be!
-Create an entertaining whiteboard animation video about your brand, and you won’t have to twiddle your thumbs in embarrassment every time people mention your About page!
+Create an entertaining whiteboard and cartoon animation video about your brand, and you won’t have to twiddle your thumbs in embarrassment every time people mention your About page!
 We’ve done something similar with our Process page, and can’t recommend this tactic enough.

 - Frequently Asked Questions section on any website is a total snoozefest.
 Why not create short animations for the most common questions you have to deal with?
 It’s great for getting your point across to even the most easily confused customers; it makes for bite-sized shareable content; last but not least, it’s simply fun!

-- Confirmation emails, automated responses, even legal content — anything can be enhanced with an engaging whiteboard animation video.
+- Confirmation emails, automated responses, even legal content — anything can be enhanced with an engaging whiteboard and cartoon animation video.
 If it’s something legally binding, like your Terms and Conditions, just put your non-boring summary next to it without changing the original content (kind of like in this non-video example).
 It’s a terrific customer service practice — plus, you’d be surprised how shareable such content can be!

-Content marketing with whiteboard animation videos shouldn’t be limited to the same repetitive explainers and how-to’s.
+Content marketing with whiteboard and cartoon animation videos shouldn’t be limited to the same repetitive explainers and how-to’s.
 To create shareable video content, you don’t have to produce something life-changing every time: as long you can create a valuable, entertaining, or just plain intriguing piece of content, your customers will be happy to engage with it.

 Remember: the goal is not to maximize conversions, or convey your marketing message (although it can be one of the goals, too) — it’s to create as many meaningful interactions with your customers as possible.